Fatty Acid Characterization from Flowers of Tulipa Systola Stapf. Using Gas Chromatography-Mass Spectrometry (GC-MS)

 Department of Chemistry, College of Science, University of Salahaddin, Kurdistan Region, Erbil-Iraq.

-Faiq H. S. Hussain, University of Salahaddin
+Faiq H. S. Hussain

 Department of Chemistry, College of Science, University of Salahaddin, Kurdistan Region, Erbil-Iraq.